Ash Street Improvements Project

 The Ash Street improvement project was initiated following the passage of a quarter-cent sales tax proposition in August 2015 which allocated funds for capital improvement projects related to street and sidewalk maintenance.
+The improvements are proposed along Ash Street between Clinkscales Road and First Street.

 The Ash Street improvement project was initiated following the passage of a quarter-cent sales tax proposition in August 2015 which allocated funds for capital improvement projects related to street and sidewalk maintenance.
+The improvements are proposed along Ash Street between Clinkscales Road and First Street.

 Please leave your thoughts regarding the Ash Street improvements project below.
 If you have already provided your comments via the comment form or by email, it is not necessary to tell us your opinion again.
 That is, unless you want to.